Horn Sub...Jr. A 40Hz bass horn

 At it's rated input power, the Fane driver should be able to crank out around 134dB.
 Above 40Hz it's peak excursion is only around 7mm, at this power level.
 A pair of these in a domestic setting should be just about enough for anyone. ;-)

-Here are the input parameters I used for the fane simulation.
+Here are the input parameters I used for the Fane simulation.
 Le is unknown, but since it only has a small effect on the top end of the response curve, the correct value is not needed.

 Quite a few people have already built this little horn.
 If anyone wants to send me some photos of their version of my horn, I'd be more than happy to put them up on my site for the world to enjoy.